db-ui/core/source/_patterns/03-areas/00-header/header.md

 }
 ```

-Please keep in mind that the CSS Variable solution doesn't work in Mozilla Firefox at the time of writing, please have a look at <https://bugzilla.mozilla.org/show_bug.cgi?id=1795622> for upcoming support.
+Please keep in mind that the CSS Variable solution doesn't work in Mozilla Firefox at the time of writing (please have a look at <https://bugzilla.mozilla.org/show_bug.cgi?id=1795622> for upcoming support), and that for we've only enabled it within the `enterprise` themed stylings.

 ## Fixed positioned header